CaseyRo/casey.berlin/pages/Standard setup for mac.md

 * [For everyone keeping up to the end][8]
 * [Things that are manual][9]

-There’s one thing I love most of a new job, and one thing I don’t like at all - getting a new machine.
+There’s one thing I love at a new job, and one thing I don’t like at all - getting a new machine.

-Or, worse, setting up the machine again once in a while, just so it feels more neat, or if Apple decides to throw in a new update.
+Or, worse, setting up the machine again once in a while.
+Especially if Apple decides to throw in a new update.

 Or I screwed up - again, in the terminal or otherwise.

-To make that process simple, over the years I’ve developed a bit of a flow to get to where I want to be, setting up my machine and installing software.
+To make that process simple, over the years I’ve developed a flow to get to where I want to be, setting up my machine and installing software.

 _Please be aware that a lot of this contains the terminal.
 It can be a daunting environment at first, but once you get the hang of it, a lot faster than your regular clicky clicky mouse setup!_